 The Benefits of Cloud-First, Headless Content Management for Enterprise

 The cloud-first, headless CMS is a growing technology category that solves each of the challenges presented by on-premise CMSs.
-A solution such as Contentstack offers near-infinite scalability, 99.9% uptime, industry-leading security, and universal accessibility from any location and every device.
+A solution such as Contentstack offers near-infinite scalability, with up to 99.99% uptime, industry-leading security, and universal accessibility from any location and every device.
 Best of all, because it’s a cloud-first solution, there are no unexpected costs, no infrastructure requirements, and no critical maintenance required at the worst possible times.

 The following covers additional benefits of upgrading your enterprise to a modern, cloud-first, headless CMS.

 Subscription Model Allows for Agile Pivots